jasonagilbertson/workflowtest/README.md

 ### CollectSFData Setup with Log Analytics

 If using Log Analytics (OMS), an existing or new workspace is required.
+See [/docs/logAnalyticsQuickStart.md](/docs/logAnalyticsQuickStart.md)

 - Existing Log Analytics workspace
 - Primary / Secondary shared key from workspace -> advanced settings